dbandrews/seismophobia/doc/seismophobia_report.md

 </div>

-The features that were most important in the prediction task were household income, living in the Pacific region, and age.
-Digging into these features a bit more - we can look at the SHAP value trends for each input to determine what is driving predictions.
+We computed SHAP values to see the degree to which each feature contributed to a positive prediction.
+The feature for both that was most important in both models for being afraid of earthquakes was living in the Pacific region.
+This is not surprising since that region experiences more earthquakes than any other region.

+Both models predicted that living in the East North Central region was predictive of lower levels of fear.
+These results indicate that geographic region plays a big role in predicted fear levels.

 <div class="figure" style="text-align: center">